oracle/terraform-provider-oci/website/docs/d/email_suppressions.html.markdown

 ---

 # Data Source: oci_email_suppressions
-The Suppressions data source allows access to the list of OCI suppressions
+The `oci_email_suppressions` data source allows access to the list of OCI suppressions

 Gets a list of suppressed recipient email addresses for a user.
 The `compartmentId` for suppressions must be a tenancy OCID.
 The returned list